-- Paste Special method is not cell linked so we will not get any updated results in transposed range.
+- Paste Special method is not cell linked, so we will not get any updated results in the transposed range.

-- With paste special, we get exact formatting as in the main table but with TRANSPOSE formula we will not get any formatting.
+- With paste special, we get exact formatting as in the main table, but with the TRANSPOSE formula, we will not get any formatting.